 Contact the head and neck cancer coordinator to schedule appointments or ask questions beforehand.
 We’ll work to schedule all of your appointments at the same time to make your care easier and more convenient.
-Most services will be at the Cancer Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.
+Most services will be at the Cancer Center and Research Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.

 Detecting cancer in its earliest stage is the key to beating the disease.
 To catch oral cancer early, check your mouth regularly, looking for white or red spots (lesions) on your lips, gums, tongue, or inside your mouth.
 Many dentists also will check for signs of cancer during regular dental check-ups.
 UMMC offers screenings through the School of Dentistry.

 To detect other head and neck cancers early, see your primary care provider for annual screenings as part of your regular annual wellness exam.

 UMMC offers individualized treatment for head and neck cancers.
 These may include surgery, chemotherapy, radiation therapy, targeted therapy, and clinical trials, when appropriate.